Skip to Content

 • Duration: 30-45 minutes

-Ormeau Park is a historic parkland overlooking the River Lagan with pleasant walks around the area.
 Walks start from the car park next to the Recreation Centre (toilets and refreshment stop here!) and sports pitches.

 The route goes through mature woodland, formal gardens and a wildflower meadow, passing the Superintendent’s House and former walled garden on the way.

-Family-friendly walks in Belfast
+Nice walks in Belfast for families

 If you’re looking for things to do in Belfast with kids, but you want to get them outdoors, you’re in luck – there’s plenty of Belfast walks that are perfect for families.